Raunakk02/shop-app/README.md

-# shop_practice
+# Shop App

-A new Flutter project.
+A shop app to buy products and add products to shop to sell them.

 ## Getting Started